wimalopaan/opentx/README.md

 * AFHDS2A protocol
 * PPM out
-* CRSF working with ExpressLRS and Crossfire modules at 115k and 400k bauds
+* CRSF working with ExpressLRS and Crossfire modules at 115k and 400k bauds, CRSFshot enabled
 * Telemetry
 * Buzzer audio alarms and indications (Janek)
 * USB (To enable on standard cable: General Settings > USB Detect set to "Once") (Janek)